Blog

 7. Testing and ongoing support

-Thorough testing, including testing user interfaces, navigation, forms, databases, and any other interactive element, is crucial to ensure that all the features and functionalities of the web portal work as intended.
+Thorough testing, including testing user interfaces, navigation, forms, databases, and any other interactive elements, is crucial to ensure that all the features and functionalities of the web portal work as intended.

 Performance tests delve into the portal’s responsiveness and scalability, ensuring it can handle varying levels of user activity without compromising on speed or functionality.
 Simultaneously, security tests are conducted to fortify the portal against potential threats, safeguarding sensitive data and user privacy.